Updated 25 October 2021.

 Put your fork down – Don’t hang on to the fork between bites.
 No one is taking the fork from you…I promise.
 And no one is taking your plate from you either.
 Pick up the fork, put the food in the mouth, and put the fork down.
 When you’re ready for another bite, repeat!

-If you start implementing these mindful eating practices now, you’ll be all set for Thanksgiving dinner!
+If you start implementing these mindful eating practices now, you’ll be all set!

 This is another mindful eating technique…sort of.
 This might be slightly more difficult than some of the others but I have faith in you.
 There are two things you can do here: 1) Start with a smaller plate, and 2) Eat your vegetables.